Skip to main content

 My research has an international focus and my interests lie at the interface between urban design and cultural practice.
 I work on how cultural values and norms influence the way we design the built environment and the way we experience space.
 Several recent projects have focused on these themes.

 Work on the determinants of housing quality – including regulation, systems of finance and design innovation – examined quality outcomes in different countries and the ways in which constraint may activate design innovation.
-I am the author or co-author of several articles on this topic.
-I am currently exploring, through case study research, the way that Feng Shui – a system of beliefs leading to the selection of favourable sites to locate cities and buildings in a harmonious relationship with their surroundings - continues to exert an influence on the built environment.
-I am currently working on a book on this issue.
-Another line of research is the social life of small urban spaces.
-Ongoing research in the City of London, with colleagues from UCL, is seeking to understad how the material characteristics of space - designed and accidental - nurture particular behaviours and rescale and rehumanise the experience of cities.
+I am the author or co-author of several articles on this topic, with recent research focusing on adaptive reuse, especially of offices to residential buildings.
+I have explored, through case study research, the way that Feng Shui – a system of beliefs leading to the selection of favourable sites to locate cities and buildings in a harmonious relationship with their surroundings - continues to exert an influence on the built environment, publishing a book on this.
+I am now looking at the potential role of Feng Shui in urban planning.

 Sustainable development and community involvement